Mclmadden/NGC1333IRAS4/Week 5.md

 ### Wednesday - 7/10

-Changed x-axis of methanol plot to Energy of Upper Limit (K):
+Changed x-axis of methanol plot to Energy of Upper Level (K):

 ```python
 import matplotlib.pyplot as plt